 Technical Questions:

-1. Explain the difference between supervised and unsupervised learning.
+- Explain the difference between supervised and unsupervised learning.

 Supervised learning is a machine learning technique where the model learns from labeled data to make predictions on new data.
-In contrast, unsupervised learning involves training a model without any labeled data to identify patterns and relationships in the data.
+In contrast, unsupervised learning involves training a model without any labeled data to identify patterns and relationships in the data. - What is your experience with SQL?

 SQL (Structured Query Language) is a programming language used to manage and manipulate data in relational databases.
 As a data analyst, it’s essential to have experience with SQL, as it’s a common tool for extracting and querying data.
-Be prepared to answer questions about basic SQL concepts, such as SELECT, FROM, WHERE, and JOIN.
+Be prepared to answer questions about basic SQL concepts, such as SELECT, FROM, WHERE, and JOIN. - How do you handle missing data?

 Missing data is a common challenge in data analysis, and there are several techniques for handling it, such as imputation, deletion, and interpolation.
 Be prepared to discuss your experience with missing data and your preferred techniques for handling it.